PhotoStructure has several strategies to ensure your library matches your filesystem.

 🔍 Library syncs #

 PhotoStructure runs “sync” jobs for the directories in your scan paths, and if you’ve enabled automatic scanning, all your mounted volumes.

 The directory is recursively scanned for files that might be eligible for being imported into your library (see this post for details).
 The progress bar says “Scanning…” during this step.

 Those eligible files are individually examined.
 Only those files (or their sidecars) that have changed since the last sync will be re-imported.
 If you’ve opted for automatic organization, new files and sidecars will be copied into your library.
 The progress bar says “Processing…” during this step.

 The prior contents of the directory, according to your PhotoStructure’s library database, is then scanned, and missing files are handled appropriately.

-This process is designed with very large libraries in mind: if you stop PhotoStructure in the middle of a sync, it will pick up where it left off when you restart.
+PhotoStructure is designed to handle very large libraries.
+Don’t worry about stopping PhotoStructure in the middle of a sync!
+PhotoStructure will pick up where it left off as soon as you restart.

 PhotoStructure runs a sync for all volumes daily, but you can manually start a resync via the navigation menu.